awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.MajorVersionUpgrade.md

 SELECT name, setting FROM pg_settings WHERE name in ('rds.logical_replication', 'max_replication_slots', 'max_wal_senders', 'max_logical_replication_workers', 'max_worker_processes');
 ```

-## Upgrading the Aurora PostgreSQL to a new major version<a name="AuroraPostgreSQL.MajorVersionUpgrade.StartLogicalReplication"></a>
+## Upgrading Aurora PostgreSQL to a new major version<a name="AuroraPostgreSQL.MajorVersionUpgrade.StartLogicalReplication"></a>

 **To prepare the publisher \(blue\)**